Toward a Genetics of Language

 November 11-13, 1993

-The 1993 Merrill conference took place at the University of Kansas.
-At a time when new developments were beginning to emerge at a brisk pace, it fostered cross-disciplinary dialogue on the genetics of child language acquisition.
+At a time when new developments were beginning to emerge at a brisk pace, the 1993 Merrill conference fostered cross-disciplinary dialogue on the genetics of child language acquisition.
 Scholars were able to learn about each other's work, to comment and react to ongoing work in other scholarly fields, to challenge and consider new information.
 Although no conclusive evidence was available at that time, conference participants defined the parameters of this new endeavor in science.

 The collection that resulted represents an early effort to establish the connection between genetics and language.
 The book was edited by Mabel Rice and was published by Lawrence Erlbaum in 1996.

-For current information on specific language impairment, read In The Know on our web site.
+For current information on specific language impairment, read Ten Things You Should Know about Children with Specific Language Impairment.

 1993 Conference Participants

 Linda Brzustowitz, Department of Psychiatry, College of Physicians and Surgeons, Columbia University

 Martha Crago, School of Human Communication Disorders, McGill University